 Once you're done with this incredibly-challenging setup process (not very difficult, actually), that's it!
 Assuming that Alexa found some contacts for you to talk to, you can start calling and messaging.
 For the Alexa app itself, there is a new set of icons at the bottom of the screen for the "Main/Home" screen of the app, the "Conversations" screen where you manage calls and messaging, and a third icon that appears to support a future remote playback control feature on Amazon Video devices, like the Fire TV Stick (but right now, it's not supported.)

 You can manually initiate calls in the Alexa app by tapping on a Contact and then tapping the phone icon at the top-right of the screen.
+(By the way, phone calls have brought a new color to the Echo's light ring: green!)
 Also on a Contact's main screen, you can dictate a message to them by holding down the big blue microphone icon at the bottom of the screen.
 Dictating a message will record it and send it to them, and attempt to transcribe it to text.
 In my testing thus far, Alexa has seemed to be a little drunk at least 1/3 of the time and the results aren't all that great, especially in a noisy environment.
 This was on the app itself, more testing needs to happen on my Echo Dot.

 Also, for now, this isn't truly a phone replacement.
 If you can't be reached for some reason, the system doesn't prompt the "caller" to leave a message or anything like it.
 Maybe one day it will be a real "phone" service, but not today.
 Perhaps this will herald a re-introduction of the Fire Phone?
 OK, maybe not.